caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ## Server

 For simplicity you can think that the server is a dosbox.
-In future server can be implemented with different emulators.
+In the future servers can be implemented with different emulators.
 Now we support only **dosbox implementation** (look at `jsdos.cmake`).

 ### server_run()